This R Data Import Tutorial Is Everything You Need

 Checking Your Data

-To import data into R, you first need to have data.
-This data can be saved in a file onto your computer in an Excel, SPSS, or some other type of file.
+To start, you first need to have data.
+The data can be saved in a file onto your computer in an Excel, SPSS, or some other file type.
 When your data is saved locally, you can go back to it later to edit, to add more data or to change them, preserving the formulas that you maybe used to calculate the data, etc.

 However, data can also be found on the Internet or can be obtained through other sources.